crowdfavorite/wp-social/README.txt

 = 2.9.3 =
 * (fix) Work around changes in the Walker class in WP 3.8 so that nested comments appear as expected
+* (fix) Remove underscores from CRON actions
+* (fix) compress images

 == Changelog ==

 = 2.9.3 =
 * (fix) Work around changes in the Walker class in WP 3.8 so that nested comments appear as expected
+* (fix) Rename CRON actions to remove underscores, may help in some server configurations

 = 2.9.2 =
 * More gracefully handle "bad data" returned from social proxy upon comment broadcast